 Social and economic inequalities are to be arranged so that they are both: (a) to the greatest benefit of the least advantaged…and (b) attached to offices and positions open to all under conditions of fair equality of opportunity.
-(TJ, 302/266)
+(TJ 302/266)

-The difference principle (the first part of the second principle, through (a)), addresses differences or inequalities in the distribution of the primary goods of income and wealth, and powers and prerogatives of office and positions of responsibility.
+The difference principle (the first part of the second principle, through (a)), addresses differences or inequalities in the distribution of the primary goods of income and wealth and powers and positions of office and responsibility.
 It basically requires that a society is to institute the economic system that would make the least advantaged class better off than they would be in any other feasible economic system, compatible with maintaining citizens equal basic liberties and fair equality of opportunity.
-Rawls defines 'least advantaged' as the class of those persons with the least share of the primary goods of income and wealth, and powers and prerogatives of office.
-He assumes the least advantaged are engaged in productive activity of some kind.
-Rawls then regards distributive justice as the benefits that accrue to persons for doing their part in socially productive cooperation.
-The class of unskilled workers receiving minimum income satisfies his definition of 'least advantaged.'
-Disability payments for citizens who are handicapped and permanently unable to work are not then a matter of distributive justice, as Rawls construes it, but are instead covered by principles of assistance, which he leaves unspecified.
+Rawls defines “least advantaged” as those with the least share of the primary goods of income and wealth, and powers and positions of office.
+He also assumes the least advantaged are “fully cooperating” (JF 179), and “full and active participants in society” (CP, 259) who do their fair share in contributing to economic activity and the social product.
+Rawls thus regards “distributive shares” under the difference principle as the benefits that accrue to persons for doing their part in socially productive cooperation.
+The class of unskilled workers receiving minimum income satisfies his definition of least advantaged (TJ 98/84 rev.).
+Those who are able but unwilling to work “must somehow support themselves” (JF 179; cf. PL 182n.).
+Disability payments to meet the needs of severely handicapped citizens who are permanently unable to work are not ascertained by reference to the difference principle for Rawls, but instead are to be determined by principles of assistance, which he leaves unspecified (PL 272n.).
 As a principle for structuring basic economic institutions on grounds of reciprocity, the difference principle itself is not an appropriate principle for compensating handicaps and other disabilities.

 Rawls relies on the maximin rule of choice to argue against the principle of utility.
-Since the maximin rule and the difference principle both require maximizing the position of the least advantaged, it is easy to assume that the maximin choice rule leads directly to choice of the difference principle in the original position.
-But in fact the maximin rule alone cannot be used to justify the difference principle (JF, 43n).
-For when the difference principle is compared with those “mixed conceptions” of economic justice that provide a social minimum and some degree of equal opportunities, then the third condition for applying maximin is not satisfied.
-(See above, section 6.1) The third condition implies that there can only be one acceptable alternative for choice.
+Since the maximin rule and the difference principle both require maximizing the minimum position, it seems natural to assume that the maximin choice rule leads directly to choice of the difference principle in the original position.
+Though Rawls might have conveyed this impression in Theory (§26), he later says that in fact the maximin rule alone cannot be used to justify the difference principle (JF, 43n).
+For when the difference principle is compared with those “mixed conceptions” of economic justice that provide some form of equal opportunities and a social minimum, then the third condition for applying maximin is not satisfied (see above, sect.
+VI,A).
+The third condition for the maximin rule implies that there can only be one acceptable alternative for choice.
 If there is a second alternative whose least advantaged position is one that rational persons can live with and accept if they end up in the least advantaged position, then the maximin rule is not a rational rule of decision.
-For then there is no likelihood of grave risks to one's basic liberties and future prospects.
+For then there is no likelihood of grave risks to one's future prospects.

 There are different ways to conceive of an economic system based in reciprocity.
 Even a laissez-faire entitlement system of free transfer and exchange that satisfies Pareto efficiency satisfies reciprocity in a weak sense (assuming the absence of negative externalities) since each transfer makes some people better off and no one worse off.
 But the Pareto principle and laissez-faire entitlement principles are compatible with enormous gains to the more advantaged while the least advantaged gain only minimally, if at all.
-This is “trickle-down,” where the poor in effect cannot gain unless the rich maximally benefit, and where benefits to the rich need not benefit the poor at all.
+This is “trickle-down,” where the poor in effect cannot advance unless the rich maximally benefit, and where benefits to the rich need not benefit the poor at all.
 The kind of reciprocity provided by the principle of restricted utility is more robust than laissez-faire and the Pareto principle since it guarantees a social minimum.
 Everyone has a stake in the economic system at least to the degree that it meets the basic economic needs of all.
-But, beyond this point wealth and income are generated and distributed so as to maximize overall wealth, and therewith (presumably) overall utility.
-Further gains to those better off need not advance the position of the least advantaged, and indeed sometimes may come at the expense of the least advantaged so long as their social minimum is maintained.
+But, beyond this point wealth and income are generated and distributed so as to maximize overall wealth and therewith (presumably) overall utility.
+Further gains to those better off need not advance the position of the least advantaged, and indeed sometimes may come at their expense so long as the social minimum is maintained.

 The reasons that speak in favor of the parties' rational choice of the difference principle are their higher-order interest in developing their capacities for justice, their concern for their self-respect, their concern for stability, and the strains of commitment.
 Compare the difference principle with the principle of restricted utility: Once the social minimum is met, restricted utility does not guarantee that the worse off will benefit in any way from further gains to those better off.
 Quite the contrary, further gains to more advantaged may even disadvantage the less advantaged—for example, a falling minimal wage rate in the face of an increased supply of labor results in a greater share going to capital, which may benefit owners and middle class consumers but not the less advantaged workers.
 With restricted utility there is no consistent and continuing tendency toward reciprocity of benefits, for once the social minimum is satisfied the less advantaged are as likely to gain nothing as to benefit from further gains to those better off.